cirosantilli/android-cheat/boot.md

 **WILL WIPE YOUR LOCAL PHONE DATA!** <http://android.stackexchange.com/questions/33691/why-does-unlocking-the-bootloader-wipe-phone>

-## Sony
+### SONY Xperia Z3 D6643

-Sony requires unlocking, but allows it for many phones: <http://developer.sonymobile.com/unlockbootloader/unlock-yourboot-loader/> It voids warranty.
+Sony requires unlocking on the website, but allows it for many phones: <http://developer.sonymobile.com/unlockbootloader/unlock-yourboot-loader/>x

-When the guide says: insert USB with sound up button clicked, it is not joking: that does put the device on a special mode.
-This can be seen as the status LED turns blue instead of the regular red (charging) / green (charged).
+It voids warranty.

 It doesn't have to be at the exact same time: if you hold up and insert, it works.

 TODO what is the name of this blue light mode?
-Is that fastboot?
+I think it is fastboot mode?

+First enter fastboot mode.

 Then run: